DParkk/Gym-Membership-danpark/README.md

 ## "User stories"
 - As a user, I want to be able to add an infinite amount of member's information to the gym.
-- As a user, I want to be able to add a "run-distance" to "run-distance" of gym members.
-- As a user, I want to see my place for "run-distance" among the gym members.
+- As a user, I want to see the first place for "run-distance" among the gym members.
 - As a user, I want to be able to see my BMI score.
 - As a user, I want to be able to check if my BMI score is in the average or not.
-- As a user, I want to see an interface where I can input my personal information for a membership register.
+- As a user, I want to see an interface where I can input my personal information for a gym registration.